tmolteno/d1_build/README.md

     make

 And the image will be built.
+This image can be transferred to an SD card using dd (on Linux)

+    sudo dd if=licheerv.img of=/dev/sdX bs=4M

+where /dev/sdX is the name of the sdcard device (check dmesg output).

 ### Clean Build